psychemedia/stuff-and-nonsense/00_reboot/00_Intro.md

 I know they are,  already:

 They're others peoples' stuff.

+They may not be originals,
+They may not be my own,
+Not written down as manuscript,
+Or typed into a phone,

+But committed unto memory,
+At least as best I can,
+I hope you'll find these words not mine,
+In keeping with your jam.

 So I'm a covers poet really,
 Taking poems out on loan,
 Giving them a voice again,